-It is the basic form of energy.
-It accounts for 40% of the world's electricity production and after replacing oil it will soon become the largest source of primary energy.
-The ten leading countries in coal production are: China, United States, India, Australia, Indonesia, Russia, South Africa, Kazakhstan, Colombia and Ukraine.
+Coal is a basic form of energy.
+It is solid carbon-rich material and one of the most important primary fossil fuels.
+Usually, it is brown or black in colour and most often occurs in stratified sedimentary deposits.
+The ten leading countries in coal production are China, United States, India, Australia, Indonesia, Russia, South Africa, Kazakhstan, Colombia and Ukraine.

-Do you know that coal miner's uses giant machines to remove coal from the ground?
+Do you know that coal miners use giant machines to remove coal from the ground?
 They use two methods for it: surface or underground mining.
 Since 1978, due to new technology coal produced by one miner in the surface in an hour becomes more than tripled.